+For in-person district tournament events, chambers must be between 8 and 29 students.
+This applies to preliminary chambers and elimination round chambers.
 For more information, please consult the "Running the District Congressional Debate Tournament " National Qualification" section of this manual.